fsbraun/django-ask-jenna/README.md

 # django-ask-jenna

-A Django app for managing and querying prompts using `ask_jenna.py`.
+A Django app that adds generative AI features to the Django admin and the Django CMS frontend editor.
+Django app developers can add prompts for their admin views by creating an `ask_jenna.py` file in their app directory, enabling prompt management and querying.

 ## Installation